TarikMalek/MoviesApp/README.md

 ## Features

-.Sticky Header with dynamic visibility that changes on scroll .
+- **Sticky Header with Dynamic Visibility**: The header's visibility changes based on the scroll position, enhancing user experience by keeping important navigation elements in view.

-.Dynamic bottom sheet to control filters .
+- **Dynamic Bottom Sheet to Control Filters**: An interactive bottom sheet that allows users to apply various filters dynamically.

-.Infinite scroll .
+- **Infinite Scroll**: Automatically loads more content as the user scrolls down, providing a seamless browsing experience.

-.Lottie Animations .
+- **Lottie Animations**: Adds high-quality, engaging animations to the app using Lottie.

-.Animated layouts .
+- **Animated Layouts**: Smooth transitions and animations for different UI components and layouts.

-.Weather data based on your location .
+- **Weather Data Based on Your Location**: Provides real-time weather data by accessing the user's location.